 There is no denying that the holiday season brings lots of opportunity for joy, family fun and laughter.
 But don’t be fooled, the festive season also delivers a perfect storm that challenges your ability to sleep well, while also making it difficult to catch up on lost sleep.
 The result is lingering fatigue and compromised health that can make you feel dull all of December, or leave you feeling like you’ve been hit by a truck come January.

-Even if you’ve planned to head to bed early on some December nights, there’s so much more at play than just late nights that can rob you of quality sleep during the Christmas season.
-If you’re interested in moving through the holidays feeling more rested and relaxed than you have in the past, keep reading to build your understanding about the elements that can be sleep busters at Christmas.
+Even if you’ve planned to head to bed early on some December nights, there’s so much more at play than just late nights that can rob you of quality sleep during the holiday season.
+If you’re interested in moving through the holidays feeling more rested and relaxed than you have in the past, keep reading to build your understanding about the elements that can be sleep busters at this time of year.

-What Might Be Keeping You Up At Night This Christmas
+What Might Be Keeping You Up At Night This Holiday Season

 We’ve talked before about protecting your sleep over the holidays, and having a plan in place to do just that is a great first step in trying to stay well rested during a very busy time.
 However, even when you manage to get yourself to bed at a good time, sometimes what comes next isn’t exactly a restful night sleep.
 It can be hard to turn your brain off and relax your body, both of which are essential steps for a good night’s sleep.